 The current rules governing benefit/cost analysis of competing transmission projects do not correctly measure the relative costs and benefits of transmission projects.
-The current rules explicitly ignore the increased congestion costs that an RTEP project may create in a subset of zones when calculating the energy market benefits.
+The current rules explicitly ignore the increased congestion costs that an RTEP project may create in some zones when calculating the energy market benefits.
 The current rules do not account for the risk associated with the fact that the project costs are nonbinding estimates.
 All costs should be included in all zones and LDAs.
+The current rules regarding cost allocation for regional project do not result in the beneficiary paying all of the costs of the project.
+The current rules do not account for the risk associated with the fact that the benefits of projects are uncertain and highly sensitive to the modeling assumptions used.
+The definition of benefits should also be reevaluated.